Reflectors for Light Trailers and Caravans

-A Vehicle Examiner would check when inspecting your trailer.
+A Vehicle Examiner would view your reflectors on trailers and caravans when conducting an inspection.
 Use this guide as a checklist and tick the boxes as you go.

 The plate must face outwards from the rear of the trailer, in an upright position, parallel to the vehicle axle/s and be legible from a distance of 20 metres.